 My Great Aunt Francis called it “slop”.

-Every Thanksgiving 15 or more people would pile up and invade my Great Aunt and Great Uncle’s 2 bedroom, 1100 sq/ft home for a long holiday weekend.
+Every Thanksgiving and Christmas 15 or more people would pile up and invade my Great Aunt and Great Uncle’s 2 bedroom, 1100 sq/ft home for a long holiday weekend.

 Two Fold out couches slept 4 each and the living and dining room floor took care of the rest.
 The back bedroom was the size of a closet and had a twin bed for great grandma.
 The kitchen table would seat 6 and the dinning room table would seat 8 with the use of metal folding chairs.
 Everyone else would just plop were they wanted.

 I had no idea the dressing had oysters in it, until I was grown.
 I have since watched my Mom and Aunt make it so that I can pass this abomination on to my children.
 I will not tell them it has oysters in it until they start their own families.

 Here you go:

 - 6 tablespoons butter(plus extra for greasing baking dish)

 - 1 onion(minced)

 - ¼ cup minced fresh parsley leaves